This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

-At a certain point in time, however, you will find yourself researching what factors influence that traffic.
+However, at a certain point in time, you will find yourself researching what factors influence that traffic.
 One of these things is called Domain Authority.

 It’s not hard to find out what Domain Authority is.
 But what I actually wanted to find out was a reference.
 How are other bloggers doing?
 How long does it take to increase domain authority?
 What is the average domain authority for blogs?
 And what factors actually influence that magic number?

 In this post I’ll walk you through my research and the conclusions I made concerning domain authority.